 Clean up old or poorly maintained environments

 Create a culture of tidiness around environment creation and management.
 Enforce a standard of quality in naming and Dockerfile commenting, and be assertive about pruning unnecessary environments.
 See the following section of this document for a walkthrough.

-global in the search box to filter for global
+global in the search to filter for global environments.

 Click the name of an environment to see Dockerfile details, as well as the list of projects and models using that environment.
 The list will also include the date of the last run for each project and model.
 Keep an eye out for user environments that make duplicate changes to global base environments, as well as unused or poorly-maintained environments.

-Based on what you learned by reviewing existing environments, you should plan an updated set of global environments that include the tools and features frequently added by users.
+Based on what you learned by reviewing existing environments, you must plan an updated set of global environments that include the tools and features frequently added by users.
 In same cases, it might be as simple as adding a few packages to an existing global environment.
-You can also create a new global environment when necessary, but we recommend erring on the side of larger, more consolidated environments.
+You can also create a new global environment when necessary, but Domino recommends erring on the side of larger, more consolidated environments.
 Doing so will make it easier for your users to choose an environment, and it will be easier for you to manage and maintain the collection of environments in your deployment.

 Before executing your plan and changing the available global environments, it’s best to inform your users of the impending changes and solicit their feedback.
 Explain the changes to existing environments, announce the creation of new ones, and provide recommendations for which environment to use for various types of projects.

 As an administrator, you can archive any environment that is not currently in use (that is, not currently set as the Project Default environment for any projects).
 This will remove it from the Environments menu.
 Historical runs will still reference an archived environment, so archiving does not break reproducibility.
 Use archiving to encourage adoption of new, up-to-date, and consolidated environments.
 Environments can be unarchived if necessary.
 An alternative to archiving environments is to rename them to indicate that they are End-of-Life.